Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic Communication

-{Despite the impression that this type of semantic communication departs from the basic information principles,} these problems can still be treated within the framework of rate-distortion theory, dealing with an efficient representation of the source signal within the desired fidelity.
-However, unlike the rate-distortion problems that one encounters in a first course on Shannon's rate-distortion theory, many practical sources do not have \gls{iid} samples, and we typically do not have a well-defined additive fidelity measure, such as \gls{mse}.
+{Semantic communication is commonly exemplified through} the communication of a text or an image.
+Semantic-aware communication conveys the meaning of a text without sending the exact order of words.
+For images, semantics typically refers the objects in the image and their relative locations, without necessarily reconstructing them with a pixel-level fidelity.
+Extracting the meaning of a sentence or the semantic content of an image are highly challenging tasks, but data-driven \gls{ml} algorithms has led to significant progress. {Despite the impression that this type of semantic communication departs from the basic information theoretic principles,} these problems can still be treated within the framework of rate-distortion theory, dealing with an efficient representation of the source signal within the desired fidelity.
+However, unlike the problems that one encounters in a first course on rate-distortion theory, many practical sources do not have \gls{iid} samples, and we typically do not have a well-defined additive fidelity measure, such as \gls{mse}.
 Indeed, a major challenge is to identify the fidelity measure itself, even before specifying a compression algorithm.
 Shannon was well-aware of the limitations of the assumptions in his theory, but these were necessary to obtain the succinct single-letter mathematical expressions that connect source compression with channel coding through the mutual information functional.
-The complexity of this setup can only be addressed through learning algorithms: this approach to semantic communications, which relies on generalized distortion measures, becomes relevant when the intelligence in the communicating nodes reaches a certain level.
+However, the complexity of this setup can be addressed through \gls{ml} algorithms.
+This approach to semantic communications that relies on generalized distortion measures has become relevant with the recent advances in \gls{ml} algorithms and the intelligence of communicating devices.

+In his seminal paper~\cite{ShannonWeaver49}, after introducing the fidelity measure $\rho(x,y)$ between the input signal $x$ and its reconstruction $y$, Shannon adds the following remark: